 Severe dislocations may take several months to heal.

-Knoxville Auto Accident Attorneys
+Trusted Knoxville Attorneys

 At Greg Coleman Law, our legal team is dedicated to helping accident victims receive the justice that they deserve.
 We have helped numerous clients obtain favorable outcomes for their claims.